 - If he is vomiting after eating, that’s a sign of dysregulation and a disconnection with his body.
 It’s also a symptom of an eating disorder.

 Based on your letter, I encourage you to seek professional support for his eating behaviors as soon as possible.
-Make an appointment with a nutritionist who practices from a Health at Every Size, non-diet approach.
+Make an appointment with a nutritionist who practices from a non-diet approach.
 This is critical, because any form of restriction or pursuit of weight loss can be damaging for your son’s health.
 Please also seek the support of a therapist who can provide an assessment for binge eating disorder.

 Why do people binge eat?

 The most common reason people binge eat is an underlying sense of restriction or that they cannot get “enough” nourishment.
 In some cases, the hunger is as simple as a healthy drive for food.
 Your son may not be feeding himself enough food throughout the day, which can set him up for binge eating.
 In other cases, hunger is driven by emotional needs.

 Most of the time, binge eating is based on a combination of these factors.
 When a person feels they need “too much” and are “not allowed” to eat as much as their body needs, they are deprived.
 This leads to a powerful biological drive to eat.